 Ingestion

-Impulse's default solvers read from a
+Impulse's DefaultSolver reads from a

-silver layer composed of a minimum of three tables: container_metrics,
+silver layer of three required tables: container_metrics,

 channel_metrics, and channels.
-Two additional tables, container_tags
+Two further tables, container_tags

-Silver Layer ER Diagram.
-This page is for engineers
+schema is on the Silver Layer ER Diagram.
+This page

-Delta with a different shape) and need a starting point for landing it in
+vendor-specific binary, or Delta with a different shape) and need a starting

 Impulse does not ship an ingestion component.
 The library reads from the silver layer; producing it is your responsibility.
 Landing your data in the shape below during ingest is the simplest path.
 If reshaping is impractical for your situation, see Adapting to existing data layouts at the bottom of this page.